Instructions for people in quarantine

 The time between the infection and the first symptoms is 1–14 days, most typically 5–6 days.
 Symptoms typical of the coronavirus disease include fever, cough, headache, nausea, diarrhoea, muscle pain, sore throat, runny or stuffy nose, shortness of breath and loss of smell and taste.

-How do I book a time for coronavirus testing?
+How can I make an appointment for coronavirus testing?

-If you experience the above symptoms during quarantine even in mild form, please seek out coronavirus testing immediately.
-You can book a time for coronavirus testing by filling in the coronavirus symptom assessment form at omaolo.fi or by calling the coronavirus advisory service at 09 310 10024 (open every day at 8–18).
+If you or your child experience the above symptoms during quarantine even in mild form, please seek out coronavirus testing immediately.
+You can book a time for coronavirus testing for yourself and your child by filling in the coronavirus symptom assessment form at omaolo.fi or by calling the coronavirus advisory service at 09 310 10024 (open every day at 8–18).
 In urgent cases, please call the Medical Helpline at 116 117.

 In the event of an emergency, please call 112.